 The biggest skills in the word cloud are the ones that matter the most.
-Take out the top five or 10, put them throughout your resume strategically in the bullet points under each experience.
+Take out the top five or ten, and put them throughout your resume strategically in the bullet points under each experience.

 11. Use your resume to control the interview conversation